 This section is designed to reflect how the engagement of educational partners influenced the decisions reflected in the adopted LCAP.
 The goal is to allow educational partners that participated in the LCAP development process and the broader public to understand how the LEA engaged educational partners and the impact of that engagement.
 LEAs are encouraged to keep this goal in the forefront when completing this section.

+Requirements

-School districts and COEs: Statute and regulationsspecify the educational partners that must be consulted when developing the LCAP:
+School districts and COEs: EC sections 52060(g) and 52066(g) specify the educational partners that must be consulted when developing the LCAP:

 Teachers,